 Use Clear and Simple Language

-Always choose clear and simple words over jargon when writing your surveys.
+Always choose clear and simple words when writing your online survey questions.
 In doing so, you can keep the questions short yet specific.

 Focus on the Consumer

 Make the survey engaging.
-Adress your respondents directly by using the second-person, and use first-person to refer to your company.
+Use the second-person (i.e., ‘you’ format) to address your respondents directly, and use the first-person (i.e., ‘we’ format) to refer to your company.
 This makes the survey more personal and helps respondents recall prior experiences with your company.
-In turn, it leads to quicker and accurate answers.
+In turn, it leads to quicker and more accurate answers.

 Require Minimal Effort to Answer

-There’s no point in asking 50 questions when you can combine everything into 10 critical questions.
+There’s no reason to ask people questions that aren’t essential to you.
+Ask people questions that really matter to you, and try to keep it down to the minimum number, so as not to waste their time.
 The more succinct a survey is, the more likely a respondent is to complete it.
 So, let them know that you value their time by designing a survey they can finish within minutes.

 Stay Free From Bias

+Survey question mistake #1 is to ask leading or biased questions.
 Don’t plant opinions in your respondents’ heads before they can formulate their own.
-Instead of asking questions like “How good was your in-store experience today?”
+Don’t ask people questions like “How good was your in-store experience today?”
 Phrase it in a neutral way like “On a scale of 1 to 10, how would you rate your in-store experience?”

 Keep the Purpose of the Survey Vague